Do you love coffee? I do.

 This gorgeous Latin American destination has had a quickly-growing cafe scene that is attracting locals, travelers, expats and coffee lovers.
 The cafe scene is diversifying, taking price in local Guatemalan coffees and capitalizing on incredible rooftops with volcano views.

 I like Antigua so much that I’ve gone twice, and gotten to see how the city changed in seven years’ time.
+Remember to bookmark this guide of the best things to do in Antigua as you begin your trip!

 What I do want to emphasize is that the cafes you find other guides online may have closed, so tread carefully on guides that have not been updated since 2017, 2018 and 2019.
 The info you’ll find here is updated for 2023.